TeachersPayTeachers/tpt-connect/README.md

 exports default defineResources((state, ownProps) => {
   const userSchema = new Schema('user');

-  // this will pull out users if we got them nested with initial user request userSchema.define({
+  // this will pull out users if we got them nested under `followers` with the
+  // initial user request
+  userSchema.define({
     followers: arrayOf(userSchema)
   });